Rethinking a dull parking

 The buildings are positioned and shaped to create a series of views of the concert hall in the nearby.

 The heights of the buildings step gradually downward from the concert hall toward the nature reserve of Amager Commons, respectfully retaining the status of the concert hall as an iconic landmark in the neighborhood.
-The green connections ensure views of the concert hall from many vantage points.
+The connections between buildings ensure views of the concert hall from many vantage points.

 A green viaduct dissolves the existing boundaries between Amager Commons, DR Byen, and the surrounding neighborhood.